Chris Ekiyor

-Chris Ekiyor (born 17 March 1972) is a dental surgeon and the president emeritus of the Ijaw Youth Council.
+Chris Ekiyor (born 17 March 1972) is a Nigerian dental surgeon and the president emeritus of the Ijaw Youth Council.
 He is the founder of RAHI Medical Outreach.

+Early life and education

+Ekiyor was born on 17 March 1972 in Delta State, Nigeria.
+He is a Dental Surgeon with an MBA, MPH and PhD.
+He lost his wife, Mrs. Gloria Ememerurai Ekiyor(nee Okagbare) in 2024.
+She was 42 years old and a mother of 5.

 Career

-Ekiyor is the founder of RAHI Medical Outreach, senator at Junior Chamber International (JCI) and the convener of the Integration Summit Group, Nigeria.
+Ekiyor is the founder of RAHI Medical Outreach.
+It is a Non-Governmental Organization (NGO) that provides medical care for communities that have hospitals and a senator at Junior Chamber International (JCI) and the convener of the Integration Summit Group, Nigeria.

-He was the transition committee chairman, Patani Local Government Area, and also the past commissioner for commerce and industry, Delta State.

-As President of Ijaw youth Council between 2007 and 2010 he changed the face of militancy in the Niger Delta from gun throttling agitations to intellectual discussion bring about the much celebrated amnesty declaration by President Umar Musa Yar adua.
-As an advocate for nonviolence and broad nationalism he has continued to champion national discuss on national integration via the integration summit group Nigeria.

 In 2008, Ekiyor was awarded a nonviolence stage 3 trainer, from the center for Nonviolence, University of Rhode Island, USA.
 He is also a recipient of the Nigerian Ambassador for Peace Award, BERN Switzerland.
-Youth Federation for World Peace Award (Geneva); Nonviolence Compliance Award from King-Lituli Transformation Centre, South Africa and Social Recognition Award from the University of East London Alumni Association (2016).
+Youth Federation for World Peace Award (Geneva); Nonviolence Compliance Award from King-Lituli Transformation Centre, South Africa; and Social Recognition Award from the University of East London Alumni Association (2016).